egarrisxn/manylinks/README.md

 ## 🚀 What is Manylinks?

-**Manylinks** lets you create a unique and minimalist looking Linktree alternative in no time and completely free! **One page.
+**Manylinks** lets you create a unique and minimalist looking single-page link aggregator to showcase all your important links in one place, in no time, and completely free! **One page.
 Many links.**

 ## 🛠️ Tech Stack